-Jekyll Island is situated off the coast of the United States' state of Georgia, Glynn County.
-It is among the Sea Islands, as well as one of Georgia barrier islands' Golden Isles.
-The city of Brunswick, the Marshes of Glynn, and a few other islands, such as the larger St Simons Island, are located close by.
+Jekyll Island is located off the coast of Georgia state (USA).
+It is among the Sea Islands and among Georgia barrier islands' Golden Isles.
+Close are located the city of Brunswick and St Simons Island.

-Jekyll Island is among only 4 Georgia barrier islands which have a paved causeway allowing access from mainland by car.
-Jekyll has 23 km2 (5,700 acres) of land, including 18 km2 (4,400 acres) of solid earth and a 0.81 km2 (200-acre) Jekyll Island Club Historic District.
-And the rest is tidal marshlands, most of which on the western shore.
+Jekyll is one of only 4 Georgia barrier islands with a paved causeway that allows access from mainland by car.
+The island has land area of 23 km2 (9 ml2), including 18 km2 solid earth and 1 km2 (200 acres) Historic District.
+The rest are tidal marshlands, most of which on the western shore.

 Jekyll Island cruise terminal